Vandhaan Vendraan: Plot

 Anjana pesters Arjun, as he is taking a long time to make Ramana surrender.
 In order to speed things up, Arjun demolishes Ramana's smuggling business and leaks about him to the press.
 Ramana's business is sealed by the police, and they plan to kill him in an encounter.
 Since all this happened because of Arjun, a fight ensues between both of them where Arjun is stabbed fatally by Ramana at the end.
 Delhi comes in and reveals to Ramana that Arjun is the latter's younger brother whom he threw in the well in their childhood.
 It is also revealed that what he told him about Anjana and her revenge for her father's death was all a fake and imaginative story so that Ramana will have compassion for their love, as Ramana's love was a failure.
 Arjun has thought Ramana would succumb to Arjun's plea and surrender to the police so that he would escape from the police's encounter and he can return to their family.

 Ramana realizes himself and surrenders to the police, but not before admitting Arjun to a hospital, saving his life.
 Arjun goes back to his home and reunites with his family.
 Ramana writes to his family in a letter, while he is in jail, promising them that he will come back and will be more responsible for now.
 His parents were touched by this.
-Ramana is set to be married to a girl his family set him up with.
+Ramana's parents plan his marriage to a girl Minnal.
 In the end, a girl identical to Arjun's imaginary, fake girlfriend, Anjana, meets Arjun, similar to their meeting in his story.
-The film ends with the note that "THE LOVE IN HIS IMAGINATION BECOMES TRUE".
+The film ends with the note that "The love in his imagination becomes true".